mludvik2/elections-scraper-2017/README.md

 # Project Description

-This project is a Python web scraper that downloads and processes results from the 2017 Czech Parliamentary Elections.
+This project is a **Python web scraper** that downloads and processes results from the **2017 Czech Parliamentary Elections**.
-It retrieves data from the official election website volby.cz and saves the results for all municipalities in a selected district into a CSV file.
+It retrieves data from the official election website volby.cz and saves the results for all municipalities in a selected district into a **CSV file**.

 The output file contains the following information for each municipality:
 - Municipality code